Fly the Branded Skies

 By the fall of 1980, Pan Am was ready to dispose of the last vestiges of National entirely.
 On October 6, 1980, they broke a new campaign by N.W.
 Ayer, and the world said hello to Pan Am.

 By one measure, at least, this jingle was a huge success.
 It sounded a lot like something Sinatra might sing — so much so that the next year he actually did, with new, unbranded lyrics by Sammy Cahn.
-Getting the Chairman to record your jingle is quite a coup.1
+Getting the Chairman to record your jingle is quite a coup. ((It wasn’t the first time a member of the Rat Pack sang a rewritten version of a Pan Am jingle; Sammy Davis Jr. recorded “The Goin’s Great” in 1969.))

 If only Pan Am, newly merged with National Airlines, had fared as well.
 But by the time the campaign launched, the merger had already turned into a total disaster.